myCode2206/Farmers-Friend/README.md

-# Farmer-Friend
+# Farmers-Friend

-Welcome to **Farmer-Friend**!
+Welcome to **Farmers-Friend**!
 This project is designed to help farmers optimize their agricultural practices by providing insights into crop suitability based on land details and climate conditions.
 It also includes a community forum and chat for farmers to share knowledge and experiences, weather functionality using the OpenWeather API, and an agricultural news section.

 ## Features